Our current Sunday Worship is hybrid: in person and also via ZOOM.

 - Final Hymn

 Meeting is usually closed by handshakes, led by people on facing bench.
 After meeting please stay to enjoy refreshments with us and sign our guest book.
-At present (April 2022), because of COVID-19, we are worshipping in a hybrid fashion, some in person and some participating via Zoom.
-Only those vaccinated should come to the Meetinghouse in person.
+At present (January 2023), because of COVID-19, we are worshipping in a hybrid fashion, some in person and some participating via Zoom.
+Those coming to the Meetinghouse in person should wear masks.

 How We Do Things at Durham Friends Meeting